 Government grants for up to 80% of salary of employees who would otherwise be laid off and are furloughed up to £2,500 per employee, backdated to 1 March.
-In addition grant will cover employer National Insurance Contributions (NIC) and minimum automatic enrolment employer pension contributions until 31 July 2020.
+In addition, the grant covered employer National Insurance Contributions (NIC) and minimum automatic enrolment employer pension contributions until 31 July 2020.

 – CJRS closed to new entrants from 30 June, so to comply with the minimum three-week furlough rule new entrants must have been furloughed by 10 June.
 Employees on statutory maternity/paternity leave and military reservists who return to work after 10 June may still be furloughed, but only if they work for an employer who has previously furloughed employees.